-A basic profile of the history, geography, features and facilities of the largest town in Perthshire, Scotland, United Kingdom, after the city of Perth.
+A profile of the history, geography, features and facilities of the largest town in Perthshire, Scotland, United Kingdom, after the city of Perth.
 Presented in a manner other local and regional websites don't mention.
 Having a good community hospital, shopping, education and relevant related services and facilities nearby and being only eighteen miles from Perth Royal Infirmary (PRI) and Ninewells Hospital in Dundee are major relocation advantages for all potential newcomers to the area.
 Written especially to offer practical assistance to tourists, business visitors, employers, employees, newcomers, researchers, retirees, scholars.

 Photo by and cc this website's author

-Summary of distances from Blairgowrie:
+Summary of distances from Blairgowrie by car:

 Aberdeen, 69 miles